 - For curriculum guides previous to 2019-20, please email your academic advisor or visit the main art office.

-- (MFA Univ. of Wisconsin, Madison) Associate Professor of Graphic Design
+- Judith Moldenhauer MFA, Univ. of Wisconsin, Madison, Associate Professor of Graphic Design

 - Research Interests: Healthcare information design; design of maps, instructions, and forms; typography; user-centered design

-- (MFA Yale) Assistant Professor of Graphic Design
+- Danielle Aubert MFA, Yale, Associate Professor of Graphic Design

 - Research Interests: The adaptive re-use of printers, software, typography and paper